-Fifty-three percent (53%) of Washington voters recently passed I-976, a bill that reduced registration fees for most vehicles to just $30, statewide.
-As a result, several large City, County, and State transportation infrastructure projects are projected to stop while the governments consider where to find funding.
+Fifty-three percent of Washington voters recently passed I-976, a bill that reduced registration fees for most vehicles to just $30 statewide.
+As a result, several large city, county and state transportation infrastructure projects are expected to be put on hold while governments consider where to find funding.

 But a temporary stay as been granted.

-Last week, a court in King County granted an injunction prohibiting I-976 from going into effect.
-In doing so, the Court held: “If the collection of [$30] vehicle license fees and taxes stops on December 5, 2019 [as planned], there will be no way to retroactively collect those revenues if, at the conclusion of this case, the Court concludes that I-976 is unconstitutional."
+On November 26, 2019, a King County court granted an injunction prohibiting I-976 from going into effect.
+In doing so, the court held that “If the collection of vehicle license fees and taxes stops on December 5, 2019, there will be no way to retroactively collect those revenues if, at the conclusion of this case, the Court concludes that 1-976 is unconstitutional."

-As a result of this injunction, transportation infrastructure projects in your neighborhood should be placed back on calendar.
-HLG recommends our readers contact their City, County, and State elected officials and transportation offices to ensure previously-approved street, road, crosswalk, and bicycle infrastructure changes continue as planned.
+Horenstein Law Group recommends that our readers contact their city, county and state elected officials and transportation offices to ensure previously-approved street, road, crosswalk and bicycle infrastructure changes continue as planned.